cdapio/cdap-ingest/authentication-client/authentication-client-java/README.md

  - fetch a access token from the authentication server with credentials, which are supported by the active authentication mechanism;
- - check is the authentication enabled in the gateway server.
+ - check is the authentication enabled in the gateway server;
+ - invalidate cached access token.

  Current implementation supports three authentication mechanisms:
   - Basic Authentication;